Table of contents

-Once a creditor sends your account to collection you need to decide whether you should dispute the credit report or pay what the creditor is claiming.
+Once a creditor sends your account to collection, you need to decide whether or not you should dispute your credit report or pay what the creditor is claiming.

 If you think you do not owe the claimed money, you can ask the creditor or debt collector to verify the debt.
 You have the legal right to know everything about your debts.
 The creditor must send you authentic records that prove you owe the debt.
 If the creditor fails to provide the required documents, you will have strong grounds to dispute the claim.
 In that case, the credit bureaus will have to remove the collection from your report.

-If the creditor successfully provides legitimate documentation, you must try to pay off the debt before it becomes a charge-off and damages your credit score more severely.
+If the creditor successfully provides legitimate documentation, you must try to pay off the debt before it is charged-off.

-Some important restrictions imposed by FDCPA are as follows:
+Some important restrictions imposed by the FDCPA are as follows:

 The Federal Trade Commission has the right to intervene if debt collectors violate the FDCPA.

 The best way to handle a collection dispute is to contact the original creditor and work out a deal immediately.
-Try to convince the creditor to agree to change your account status to "paid as agreed" after you pay the debt.
+Request the creditor to change your account status to "paid as agreed" after you pay the debt.
 Also, ensure the agreement is in writing.

-If you are sure that do not owe the debt, you can notify the credit bureaus and dispute the debt.
+If you really do not owe the debt, you can notify the credit bureaus and dispute the debt.
 Your creditor must respond within 30 days of your notification or the collection account will be completely removed from your credit history.

 If a collection account appears on your credit report, it is likely to decrease your credit score by 20-50 points or more, depending on your credit history, and other related factors.
 Collections stay on your credit report for 7 years from the date of the initial default that led to the collection.